nvidia/Nemotron-3-Content-Safety

 Nemotron 3 Content Safety Model Overview

-The Nemotron 3 Content Safety model, developed by NVIDIA, is a 4.3 billion parameter Large Language Model (LLM) classifier built upon Google's Gemma-3-4B-it base.
-It is specifically fine-tuned for multimodal and multilingual content safety, acting as a moderator for inputs (text and optional images) and responses from both LLMs and VLMs.
-This model extends the capabilities of previous Nemoguard models by incorporating image analysis and broader language support.
+The Nemotron 3 Content Safety model, developed by NVIDIA, is a 4 billion parameter multimodal and multilingual classifier built upon Google's Gemma-3-4B-it.
+This model is specifically designed to act as a content safety moderator for both user inputs (text and optional images) and generated responses from Large Language Models (LLMs) and Vision-Language Models (VLMs).
+It extends the capabilities of previous text-only Nemoguard models by incorporating multimodal safety analysis.

 Key Capabilities

-• Multimodal Content Safety: Evaluates the safety of both text prompts and associated images.
+• Multimodal Safety Classification: Evaluates the safety of text prompts, optional images, and LLM/VLM responses.

-• Multilingual Support: Supports 12 languages, including English, Arabic, German, Spanish, French, Hindi, Japanese, Thai, Dutch, Italian, Korean, and Chinese.
+• Multilingual Support: Operates across 12 languages, including English, Arabic, German, Spanish, French, Hindi, Japanese, Thai, Dutch, Italian, Korean, and Chinese.

 • Commercial Use Ready: Licensed under the NVIDIA Nemotron Open Model License, Gemma Terms of Use, and Gemma Prohibited Use Policy.